-Participation in lecture and discussion section is very important.
+Participation and attendance in lecture and discussions are very important.
 Lecture attendance ensures that you understand and can ask questions about the specificities of your topic.
-Our lecture will also be interactive, and will involve a great deal of small group work.
 Discussion sections build community and provide a space to work through your ideas and engage with your peers.
 Work done during these times contributes to your overall participation grade as well as to your assignment grades.
-Ultimately, you create the majority of a class's success.
-Without the students, there is no class - only readings.

-If you must miss a lecture or discussion, please contact your peers and teaching assistant about what you miss.
+If you must miss lecture or discussion, please contact your peers and teaching assistant about what you miss.
+I also recommend attending office hours to talk through any concepts went over in your absence.